top of page

 When I set out my stall in 2003, I had no intention of specialising in hypermobility teaching.
 Hypermobile people came anyway.
 At that point, there was little awareness of the joint hypermobility syndromes in the yoga world, and most of us with genetic hypermobility were very poorly served by the existing attitudes and approaches to working with what, at the time, was rarely identified as a physiological condition.
 I had no formal training (none existed) or particular experience in teaching hypermobile people, but I did have some knowledge about hypermobility – more than most other yoga teachers – and I had been practising yoga with hypermobile Ehlers-Danlos for over 20 years.
 And so it began.

-I am neither a medical professional nor an expert on hypermobility; I teach out of my own practical experience of making yoga friendly, accessible and helpful to hypermobile people ranging from elite professional dancers to those who are very incapacitated.
+I am neither a medical professional nor an expert on hypermobility; I teach out of my own practical experience of making yoga friendly, accessible and helpful to hypermobile people.
 Good movement strategies are key here, but they’re not everything.
-I work with the whole person, not just their biomechanics, to help them to feel more peaceful, fulfilled and at home in their body.
+I work with the whole person, not just your biomechanics, to help you feel more peaceful, fulfilled and at home in your body.

 You can find my articles on teaching yoga to people with hypermobility